 But there are a lot of different ways to make a good cup of coffee, using a variety of techniques.
 Choosing a method is largely down to personal preference, says Jana Slamova, education manager at Origin Coffee.
 “Coffee made from a French press versus the pour-over method is so different in flavour that it’s not worth comparing them — it would be like comparing two different kinds of red wine.”
 The coarseness of your beans will also affect the taste; different methods require your coffee to be ground finer or coarser.

-So to help you find the right gear, we sought out highly caffeinated professionals across the U.K. and Europe and asked them about the best equipment for brewing coffee at home.
-We talked with 12 authorities, including café owners, coffee roasters, and experts in sourcing and training (among them several National Barista and Cup Tasting Competition champions).
+So to help you find the right gear, we sought out highly caffeinated professionals across the UK and Europe and asked them about the best equipment for brewing coffee at home.
+We talked with 18 authorities, including café owners, coffee roasters, and experts in sourcing and training (among them several National Barista and Cup Tasting Competition champions).
 Below, their favourite coffee makers for every type of coffee drinker — Aeropress lovers, macchiato sippers, coffee nerds, and novices alike.

 Note: For the best coffee at home, it’s important to consider a few factors alongside your chosen coffee maker.
 We’ve previously written guides to the best coffee grinders and kettles, as well as a comprehensive one to everything you need to make barista-quality coffee at home (like a good set of digital scales and a proper water filter).
 And if you’ve got your preferred coffee makers already sorted, our guide to the best coffee gifts also includes a comprehensive look at some good coffee beans.

 Best overall coffee maker